MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

    * **Basic**: Select this authentication method if the web page requires a basic user name and password.

-   * **Web API**: Select this authentication method if the web page contains REST APIs.
+   * **Web API**: Select this method if the web resource that you’re connecting to uses an API Key for authentication purposes.

    * **Organizational account**: Select this authentication method if the web page requires organizational account credentials.